Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 ~~~~~~~~~~~~

 - The credential registration request MUST fail if the credential ID is already present in the registry.
+- After successful registration:
+    - Querying the credential by its ID with :ref:`CIS-4-functions-credentialEntry`  MUST succeed.
-- The credential status after registration MUST NOT be ``Revoked`` (See the possible values for the status in :ref:`CIS-4-CredentialStatus`).
+    - Querying the credential status by ID with :ref:`CIS-4-functions-credentialStatus` MUST succeed and MUST NOT return ``Revoked`` (See the possible values for the status in :ref:`CIS-4-CredentialStatus`).

 .. _CIS-4-functions-revokeCredentialIssuer: